Ford E-Transit electric van review (2025)

 Summary

-The Ford E-Transit is everything we hoped it would be – a superb large electric van from the UK and Europe’s bestselling light commercial vehicle manufacturer.
+The Ford E-Transit is everything you would hope for – a superb large electric van from the UK and Europe’s bestselling light commercial vehicle manufacturer.

-Like all other large electric vans, the 2024 Ford E-Transit is based on the same basic platform as the equivalent diesel model.
-The difference here is in the quality of the electric transformation, the capability – meaning the driving range and the performance – and the price.
+Like all other large electric vans, the 2025 Ford E-Transit is based on the same basic platform as the equivalent diesel model and it is a conversion rather than a ground-up purpose-built eV.
+The difference between the Ford and many of its rivals that are also conversions is in the quality of the electric transformation, the capability – meaning the driving range and the performance – and the price.

-All this means that not only was it our Electric Van of the Year for 2023, it was also our overall Van of the Year winner.
-It then retained its Electric Van of the Year title in 2024.
+It burst onto the scene by picking up a couple of awards, as we named it our Electric Van of the Year for 2023, it was also our overall Van of the Year winner for that year.
+It then retained its Electric Van of the Year title in 2024 before losing out to the aforementioned Renault Master.

 Driving range, charging and performance

-Driving range continues to be the first query we have about any electric van, and the E-Transit doesn’t disappoint, with a maximum claim of 196 miles per charge on the WLTP combined testing cycle.
-That’s further than the competition can manage, in some cases considerably.
+Driving range continues to be the first query we have about any electric van, and the E-Transit doesn’t disappoint, with a maximum claim of 196 miles per charge on the WLTP combined testing cycle on the standard model and up to 250 miles on the Enhanced Range.
+When the E-Transit launched it only came with the former of these and this was good enough to better all of its rivals, but the competition has caught up and overtaken it.

 Outright performance certainly isn’t a problem, as the E-Transit’s electric motor is available with as much as 198kW of power – that’s equivalent to an enormous 269hp.
 A detuned version with 135kW / 184hp is also available.
 We've driven both.